sajjad1993/uploader/README.md

 ## Notes

-1. You should create two services: one for uploading the chunkcs and one for merging them.
+1. You should create two services: one for uploading the chunks and one for merging them.
-2. these services should communicate via gRPC and use protobuf as data format.
+2. these services should communicate via gRPC and use protobuf as a data format.
 3. the chunks must be stored in a shared repository.
-4. Your services needs to be resilient to failures and to be able to restart or retry if an error occurred.
+4. Your services needs to be resilient to failures and  be able to restart or retry if an error occurs.

 ## The API